Skip to main content

 Managing nerve problems

-If you develop mild to moderate nerve pain, your healthcare provider may temporarily pause your Keytruda infusions to see if symptoms improve.
+If you develop mild-to-moderate nerve pain, your cancer specialist may temporarily pause your Keytruda infusions to see if symptoms improve.
 During this waiting period, they may prescribe oral steroids or other medications that can help with nerve pain, including gabapentin (Neurontin) or duloxetine (Cymbalta).

-If you experience signs of myasthenia gravis, Guillain-Barré syndrome, or other serious nerve problems while you’re receiving Keytruda, your healthcare provider will want you to stop taking it altogether.
+If you experience signs of myasthenia gravis, Guillain-Barré syndrome, or other serious nerve problems while you’re receiving Keytruda, your cancer specialist will want you to stop taking it altogether.
 Keep an eye out for symptoms such as weakness in the arms and legs, trouble speaking, and double vision.

 6. Underactive thyroid